Dark Passage (film)

-Dark Passage is a 1947 American mystery thriller film directed by Delmer Daves and starring Humphrey Bogart and Lauren Bacall.
+Dark Passage is a 1947 American film noir directed by Delmer Daves and starring Humphrey Bogart and Lauren Bacall.
 The film is based on the 1946 novel of the same title by David Goodis.
 It was the third of four films real-life couple Bacall and Bogart made together.

-The first portion of the film subjectively depicts the male lead's point of view, concealing the face of Vincent Parry (Bogart), until the character undergoes plastic surgery to change his appearance.
-The story follows Parry's attempt to hide from the law and clear his name of murder.
+The story follows protagonist Vincent Parry’s attempt to hide from the law and clear his name of murder.
+The first portion of the film subjectively depicts the male lead's point of view, concealing Bogart's face until his character undergoes plastic surgery to change his appearance.

 Plot

-Vincent Parry (Bogart), convicted of killing his wife, escapes from San Quentin Prison and evades police by hitching a ride with a motorist named Baker.
-Already suspicious of Parry's appearance, Baker hears a radio news report about an escaped convict; Parry resorts to beating him unconscious.
-An apparent stranger, Irene Jansen (Bacall), picks Parry up and smuggles him past a police roadblock into San Francisco.
+Convicted wife-killer Vincent Parry escapes from San Quentin Prison and evades police by hitching a ride with a passing motorist.
+Already suspicious of Parry's appearance, its driver hears a radio news report about an escaped convict; Parry resorts to beating him unconscious.
+Wealthy dilettante Irene Jansen, a passing stranger, picks up Parry and smuggles him past a police roadblock into San Francisco.
 She offers him shelter in her apartment while she goes to buy him some new clothes.

-Irene's acquaintance Madge comes by Irene's apartment, but Parry (through a closed door) tells her to leave.
+Irene's acquaintance Madge comes by Irene's apartment, but Parry turns her away.
 A former romantic interest whom Parry had spurned, Madge testified at his trial out of spite, claiming that his dying wife identified him as the killer.
-Irene explains that she had followed Parry's case with interest and that she believes Parry is innocent.
-Her own father had been falsely convicted of murder, and since then she has taken an interest in miscarriages of justice.
+Later Irene explains that she had followed Parry's case with interest and that she believes Parry is innocent.
+Her own father had been falsely convicted of murder, and since then she has taken an interest in such miscarriages of justice.

-Parry leaves but is recognized by his cab driver, Sam, who turns out to be sympathetic and gives Parry the name of a plastic surgeon who can change his appearance.
-Parry arranges to stay with a friend, George Fellsinger, during his recuperation from the surgery.

-Later, Parry enters George's apartment to find him murdered; he sentimentally handles George's trumpet before leaving.
-He retreats to Irene's apartment; she nurses him back to health.
+Parry leaves but is recognized by his cab driver, Sam, who proves sympathetic and gives him the name of a plastic surgeon who can change his appearance.
+Parry arranges to stay with a friend, George, during his recuperation from surgery.
+When Parry returns to George's apartment he finds him murdered.
+Parry retreats to Irene's apartment, who nurses him through his recuperation.
+He learns that his fingerprints were found on George's trumpet and he is wanted for murder.

-Irene is called on by Madge and her ex-fiancé Bob, who is romantically interested in Irene.
-While Parry hides in the bedroom, Madge asks to stay with Irene for protection, worried that Parry will kill her for testifying against him.
-As Irene insists that Madge leave, the latter unwittingly reveals that Irene recently had a male guest, thinking the voice she heard through the door was Bob's.
-Bob departs as well, having learned that Irene has another romantic interest.

-Parry recuperates and learns that he is wanted for George's murder, his fingerprints having been found on the murder weapon, George's trumpet.
-After his bandages are removed, Parry reluctantly parts from Irene.